The ABS Air Safety Foundation A36

 - Travel on Society business

 A generous gift in the will of member Dick Swenson was earmarked for support of pilot, mechanic and flight instructor training in the name of BPPP founder Sam James.
-The ABS Air Safety Foundation Board of Directors voted to dedicate funds from this donation to purchase, upgrade and operate an A36 Bonanza to meet ASF's educational goals.
+The ABS Air Safety Foundation Board of Directors voted in 2016 to dedicate funds from this donation to purchase, upgrade and operate an A36 Bonanza to meet ABS/ASF's educational goals.
+The airplane was substantially renovated through the generous support of ABS vendors and individual member donations.